Updated: Sep 14

 Typically, most couples choose to commission a wedding cake designer to create them a bespoke cake.
-So, let's start here by looking at how bespoke wedding cake costs are calculated to give you a better idea of what goes into designing and making a wedding cake.
+So, let's start here by looking at how bespoke wedding cake costs are calculated to give you a better idea of what goes into designing and making your wedding cake.

 How is the cost of a wedding cake calculated?

 It is a common misconception that bespoke wedding cakes are expensive.
 Many people say 'Why is a wedding cakes so expensive?'
 "Wow, that's expensive!' and so on.
 Believe me I've heard them all!

 The truth is they are not.
 Here is where I show you why by setting out in some detail about how a wedding cake cost is calculated, including the time and effort involved in wedding cakes outside of the actual skills to make of the cake.
 Wedding cake design is a craft that requires expertise and an artistic vision.